davidjgoss/davidjgoss.co/blog/_posts/2018-11-27-faster-builds.md

 </plugin>
 ```

 This tells Maven to spin up multiple threads to run tests within the same module.
-If you have many hundreds or even over a thousand tests in one module, you'll probably see a saving.
+If you have a thousand or more tests in one module, you shoudl see a saving.

 ## Integration tests